bosp

 Richard Brautigan (1935-1984) was the author of many novels, stories and poems.

-Harry Calhoun's articles, literary essays, book reviews and poems have been published in magazines including Writer's Digest and The National Enquirer.
+Harry Calhoun (1953-2015) was a poet whose articles, literary essays, book reviews and poems have been published in magazines including Writer's Digest and The National Enquirer.
 Recently, his online chapbook Dogwalking Poems and his trade paperback, I knew Bukowski like you knew a rare leaf, were published.
 The latter is now available from Trace Publications and on Amazon, Barnes and Noble and other online booksellers.
 He has had recent publications in Chiron Review, Still Crazy, SNReview, Orange Room Review, Bird's Eye review, Abbey, Monongahela Review and many others.
 Recently, he was one of 12 poets invited to LiteraryMary's anthology, Outstanding Men of the Small Press

 Alan Catlin is from Schenectady, New York.
 He has been publishing in small press and university magazines since the early 1970s.
 He recently retired from his profession as a barman after spending 25 years in Albany's legendary Washington Tavern.
-He has won numerous awards and contests and has been nominated 16 times for Puschcart Prize.
+He has won numerous awards and contests and has been nominated 21 times for Puschcart Prize.
+His latest full length poetry collection is "Alien Nation", four thematically related chapbooks in one volume.

 Dave Church (1947-2008) Lived in Providence, Rhode Island where he drove a cab.
 He has published eight chapbooks of poetry.
 He passed away on Thanksgiving Day, 2008.